This is step 5 of setting up a fully working Brand in Studio Server for everyday use in a standard workflow environment. (See a list of all steps)

 All statuses are categorized by Workflow File Type and are ordered by the order in which the statuses appear in the Workflow list.
 The highest numbered item will come last, so the time needed for this Status represents the time until the Category deadline.

 - Relative Deadlines of Category/Statuses.
 Normally, the above information is enough to manage your deadlines, but it may be that for certain Categories certain statuses normally take longer.
-This section allows you to reserve more time for these statuses in the same manner as for setting Relative Deadlines for statuses.
+With the options in this section, more time for these statuses can be reserved in the same manner as for setting Relative Deadlines for statuses.

 Reviewing Issue Deadlines